 When Can a Golden Retriever Puppy Climb Stairs?

 Golden Retrievers are athletic dogs with a strong bond with their owners.
 They make great family dogs, but stairs can be dangerous places for puppies.
-Therefore, it is important to ensure that puppies avoid climbing stairs until they are at least six months old and have developed good climbing skills.
+Therefore, it is essential to ensure that puppies avoid climbing stairs until they are six months old and have developed good climbing skills.

-If your dog needs to go up the stairs, you can use a pet carrier or carry the dog in a carrier on the steps.
-Just keep an eye out for stairs edges, which can be dangerous for puppies.
+If your dog needs to go up the stairs, you can use a pet carrier or carry the dog on a page on the steps.
+Just watch for stairs edges, which can be dangerous for puppies.
 Instead of allowing your puppy to climb stairs, you can create them or place them in a carrier on the stairs.
 You can avoid accidents and keep your puppy safe and comfortable.

 Golden Retriever Hip and Joint Issues = No Stairs